Heysel Stadium disaster: At games

 A memorial service for those killed in the disaster was held before Liverpool's match with Arsenal at Anfield on 18 August 1985, their first fixture after the disaster.
-However, according to The Sydney Morning Herald, it was "drowned out" by chanting.Juventus and Liverpool were drawn together in the quarter-finals of the 2005 Champions League, their first meeting since Heysel.
+However, according to The Sydney Morning Herald, it was "drowned out" by chanting.
+Juventus and Liverpool were drawn together in the quarter-finals of the 2004–05 Champions League, their first meeting since Heysel.
 Before the first leg at Anfield, Liverpool fans held up placards to form a banner saying "amicizia" ("friendship" in Italian).
-Many of the Juventus fans applauded the gesture, although a significant number chose to turn their backs on it.
-In the return leg in Turin, Juventus fans displayed banners reading Easy to speak, difficult to pardon: Murders and 15-4-89.
+The gesture was met with a mixed reaction from Juventus fans, with some applauding and others choosing to turn their backs on it.
+In the return leg in Turin, Juventus fans displayed banners reading "Easy to speak, difficult to pardon: Murders" and "15-4-89.
 Sheffield.
-God exists, the latter a reference to the Hillsborough disaster, in which 97 Liverpool fans were killed in a crush.
+God exists", the latter a reference to the Hillsborough disaster, in which 97 Liverpool fans were killed in a crush.
 A number of Liverpool fans were attacked in the city by Juventus ultras.

 In May 2015, during a Serie A match between Juventus and Napoli at Turin, Juventus fans held up placards to form a banner saying "+39 Rispetto" ("respect +39" in Italian) including the names of the victims of the disaster.

-In an interview with Liverpool footballer Mark Lawrenson he spoke at length about his experience in the immediate aftermath of the Heysel Stadium Disaster and how it is never, ever discussed, starkly compared with the Hillsborough Disaster.
-He thought this may be down to a sense of shame.
+In an interview with Planet Football, Liverpool footballer Mark Lawrenson spoke about his experience in the immediate aftermath of the Heysel Stadium disaster, describing it as a "surreal, ugly night" and "a horrific chain of events."